CityOfPhiladelphia/standards-docs/site-content/guidelines/content/references-for-this-guide.md

     parent: content
     weight: 100
 ---
+Here are more helpful resources for creating great content.

 <a href="https://pages.18f.gov/content-guide/" class="external">18F Content Guide</a>

 <a href="https://www.apstylebook.com/" class="external">Associated Press Stylebook</a>

 <a href="http://consciousstyleguide.com/" class="external">The Conscious Style Guide</a>

+<a href="http://www.quickanddirtytips.com/grammar-girl" class="external">Quick and Dirtry Tips from the Grammar Girl</a>

 <a href="http://www.plainlanguage.gov/howto/guidelines/FederalPLGuidelines/TOC.cfm" class="external">Federal Plain Language Guidelines</a>